phiryll/phiryll.github.io/docs/concurrency.md

 * You may misinterpret the reply.
 * ...

-It may be the case that messengers send some kind of ack/nak without waiting for the recipient to answer (which may also fail to get delivered…).
+It may be the case that messengers send some kind of ack/nack without waiting for the recipient to answer (which may also fail to get delivered).
 Protocols like TCP and devices like ECC RAM are designed to handle some of these issues, so we don’t normally worry about getting a mangled message.
 Some message delivery systems also have the possibility of delivering duplicate messages.

-Let’s say you send a command to Alice to “Do X and return an ack/nak”.
+Let’s say you send a command to Alice to “Do X and return an ack/nack”.
 If you don’t get a reply, you will have no idea whether or not X has actually been done.
 Similarly, after Alice sends a reply, she may have no idea whether or not you have acted on it.
 Even if you get an ack, it may be the case that X was undone by someone else after Alice sent the ack.

 Because of the long delivery time, it is more obvious that any information can be outdated by the time it is received.
 That’s also